CianMRoche/Gaia-Data-Aquisition/README.md

 ![Image of a constrained gaia data archive search](https://github.com/CianMRoche/Gaia-Data-Aquisition/blob/4077223bcaf3048034557c70486296fe728dcc66/tutorial_images/search_with_condition.png "Constrained Search")

+One can find a collection of more complex ADQL queries here: https://www.cosmos.esa.int/web/gaia-users/archive/writing-queries which can be used for designing your own queries later.
 After completing a request, one could in principle download the resulting data, but this would be to your own laptop (or whatever device your browser is running on).
 To get the data on the computing cluster that we'll work on, you'll need to submit ADQL requests programatically.

 ### Optional
 You can click on the "visualisation" tab at the top, and by clicking on the plot types on the top left you can create different visualisations of the eDR3 Gaia data.
 When you click on a plot type, you choose the data source and a plot size (not really important).
 This can be fun to mess around with!
 It opens with some default plots, but I recommend closing them and opening your own to understand what you're looking at better.

-### Submitting ADQL queries programatically
+# Submitting ADQL queries programatically
 We will use python for our submission and analysis, through the ADQL query submission package "astroquery".
 If youd really like to use another language we wont be able to help as much, but there are ways to get the data without using the python module we'll use.

 In this github repository youll find a Jupyter notebook called "python_ADQL_tutorial.ipynb" which provides examples of how to submit ADQL requests in python, and download the kinds of data you may want to use.